-13. SPECIAL PLANNING AREAS
+11SPECIAL PLANNING AREAS

-There are six Special Planning Areas identified within the Plan area (see Map 5: Land Use Strategy).
-These areas require special consideration given their location - adjoining the municipal boundary with the city of Calgary and adjacent to the transportation corridors of Highway 1, Stoney Trail or Highway 8.
-Taking into account their position within the Plan area, it is recognized that these areas may have the potential for a higher intensity of development, comparative to the country residential designation they previously held under the Central Springbank ASP.
-A mix of business-commercial and residential development is envisioned for the Special Planning Areas.
+There are five Special Planning Areas identified within the Plan area (see Map 05: Land Use Strategy).
+These areas require special consideration given their location - adjoining the municipal boundary with the city of Calgary and adjacent to the transportation corridors of Highway 1, Stoney Trail, or Highway 8.
+Taking into account their location within the Plan area, it is recognized that these areas may have the potential for a higher intensity of development, comparative to the country residential designation they previously held under the Central Springbank ASP.
+A mix of Commercial and Residential development is envisioned for the Special Planning Areas.